Updated on: 09.06.2025

 Introduction:

-- Chronic eosinophilic leukaemia is a MPN in which there is autonomous clonal proliferation of eosinophilic precursors resulting in persistently increased numbers of eosinophils in blood (>1500/cmm), bone marrow and peripheral tissues.
+- Chronic eosinophilic leukaemia is a myeloproliferative neoplasm in which there is autonomous clonal proliferation of eosinophilic precursors resulting in persistently increased numbers of eosinophils in blood (>1500/cmm), bone marrow and peripheral tissues.

 Epidemiology: